 - Register to Participate in Graduation Ceremonies.
 The PhD Convocation and University Commencement ceremonies, held in May, recognize graduates from the October, February, and May degree conferrals.
 We look forward to celebrating your accomplishment with you, but please note that you are not required to attend the graduation ceremonies to receive your degree.
 You may register to participate using our online form.

-For questions about the deposit process, please contact Esmeralda McCormick at emccormick [at] columbia.edu.
+For questions about the deposit process, please contact the Dissertations Office at gsas-dissertations [at] columbia.edu.